German Industrial Output Falls Unexpectedly In June

 Excluding energy and construction, production in industry dropped 1.4 percent.

-Within industry, the production of capital goods slid 1.9 percent and that of intermediate goods by 1.2 percent.
-The production of consumer goods showed a decrease of 0.7 percent.
+Within industry, all components except energy logged contraction from May.
+Production of capital goods slid 1.9 percent and that of intermediate goods by 1.2 percent.
+Likewise, consumer goods output showed a decrease of 0.7 percent.

 Energy production grew 1.4 percent in June, while construction output dropped 1 percent.